MCP Integration: Streamlining Multi-Repo Development

 Production MCP deployment requires careful attention to security, compliance, and scale.
 Unlike toy demos, enterprise systems need authentication, audit trails, and performance guarantees.

 For compliance, MCP's zero-training design simplifies audits because no customer code gets retained for model fine-tuning.
-Sensitive data never leaves your boundary.
-You can deploy entirely within your VPC and maintain data residency requirements.
+Deploy entirely within your VPC to meet data residency requirements.

 Best Practices for Multi-Repo Workflows

-Index high-churn repositories first.
-Shared libraries, deployment manifests, and customer-facing services create the most friction when context is missing.
-Focus there to eliminate the bulk of version drift that plagues multi-repo teams.
+1. Index high-churn repositories first.
+These create the most friction when context is missing.

 Common Problems and Solutions